yungyuc/ynote/nsd/09moderncpp/moderncpp.rst

    *
    * By reading the worker signature we know that result may be used for output.
    * We can only be sure that result is used for output after reading the full
-   * implemnetation of the worker.
+   * implementation of the worker.
    *
    * The worker may or may not expect the output argument to be pre-populated.
    * Regardless, it has to use runtime check to ensure either case.